 You don’t need much more than this for survival.

-You’ll also find a very special plant that can lower stress levels and in doing so, it helps people get a good night's sleep.
+You’ll also find a very special plant that can help lower stress levels and in doing so, it supports a good night's sleep.

 Deep sleep is the only time your body has to clear away damaged cells or repair them.
 That’s why probably people who sleep well tend to live longer.